 What is Hot Hand?

-Hot hand is an error of judgment where an individual misinterprets a random sequence and believes that a successful event in the past can be used to predict success in future attempts.
-People who exhibit the hot hand phenomenon expect an increasing trend to continue in the future.
-Such a line of thinking is not true since past events do not change the conditional independence of events occurring in the future.
+Hot hand is a cognitive social bias where an individual believes that a successful past performance can be used to predict success in future attempts.
+People who believe in the hot hand phenomenon expect a trend to continue in the future.
+Such a line of thinking is not true since past results do not change the conditional independence of events occurring in the future.

-- Investors are fallible to the hot hand fallacy, and they will buy more funds or hold more diversified portfolios with the expectation of a continuous positive performance record.
+- Investors are susceptible to the hot hand fallacy, and they will buy more funds or hold more diversified portfolios with the expectation of a continuous positive performance record.

 - Investment groups are less prone to the hot hand fallacy compared to individual investment decisions.

 The Hot Hand Theory Explained